 Curator Paula Naughton, Director of Simon Preston Gallery in New York, started researching the tragic history of the Chagossians in 2010.
 To bear witness to this untold history she has developed a multi-media project called The New Atlantis, which manoeuvres through testimonials and archival material obtained from a variety of sources, such as retired US Navy Seabees, military museums and WikiLeaks.

-Clement Siatous’ solo exhibition at Simon Preston Gallery (which runs until 17 October) forms part of this on-going project and is the first solo exhibition of the artist’s work outside of Mauritius.
+Clement Siatous’ solo exhibition was at Simon Preston Gallery in 2016 and formed part of this on-going project and is the first solo exhibition of the artist’s work outside of Mauritius.

 HH: When did you start painting and why?

 Clement Siatous: When I arrived in Mauritius I didn’t know that the Chagos Islands had been sold.
 I was 13 at that time and I was doing small drawings like all children do, and painting was not a serious thing for me.
 Then, between 1983-84, the British made a declaration that there were no indigenous people on Chagos and that no one had lived permanently on the island.
 It was at that point that I started painting in earnest, using my brushes to show that I come from Chagos, to shed light on what was there and what happened.
 At that time I was around 49 years old, and along with other fellow Chagossians, we decided to create a group to represent us, and we founded The Chagos Refugees Group.
 I had to think about our logo and I painted one with a basket, a knife and some other tools called piques that we used to remove the skin from the coconuts.
 And this started the process for me—drawing out the familiarities of our home and the things that we identified with, that made it home.